 Heather Dorn, mother of two girls and living at the time in Pennsylvania, exhibited impeccable judgment—a valuable wilderness asset—by avoiding my calls and e-mails for weeks.
 But proving demonstrably that a Y chromosome is not a prerequisite for bad judgment, she ultimately gave in to the lure of the impossible disguised as plausible.

 And Mark Godley, of the Bay Area, was tough enough for it: He had hiked with me through the rugged Bailey Range of the Olympics carrying a sleeping bag the size of a prize-winning pumpkin.
 In a two-career marriage with three preschool children, he couldn’t escape for a week, but would join us for our last two days.

 And a month after that first e-mail to Fenton, he was in.
 Defying reason, I had a team.

 We set out to get in the shape of our lives in four months—going out on 5 a.m. speed hikes, grinding out 25-mile dayhikes in blistering heat, doing ridiculous numbers of lunges.
-A few weeks prior to meeting up in Yosemite Valley, Fenton and I banged out a one-day, 32-mile jaunt in New Hampshire’s White Mountains with 10,000 feet of ups and downs.
+A few weeks prior to meeting up in Yosemite Valley, Fenton and I banged out a one-day, 32-mile hike of the Pemi Loop in New Hampshire’s White Mountains with 10,000 feet of ups and downs.

 We were ready.
 Or so we thought.